ItsMeBrille/MMM-Keypress/README.md

 # MMM-Keypress
 MMM-Keypress is a module for the MagicMirror² project by Michael Teeuw.
-It allows you to send notifications to other modules based on the keys pressed on your keyboard.
+It allows you to send notifications to other modules based on the keys pressed on your keyboard or numpad etc.

 ## Installation
 Clone the MMM-Keypress repository: